e-Learning-by-SSE/nm-skill-service/README.md

 # Start the dev-db docker container
 npm run db:start

-# Wipe and restart dev-db, also applies current db schema
+# Reset db without applying seed (e.g., after db is in inconsistent state but seed not needed)
+npx prisma push db --force-reset

+# Apply sample data (without clearing existing data)
+npx prisma db seed

+# Clear data and seed (e.g., after db is in inconsistent state and seed data is expected for local tests)
-npm run db:restart
+npm run db:redeploy

 # Create and deploy a new db migration (after the db schema has been changed), will also seed the db (applying sample data)
 npx prisma migrate dev

-# Apply sample data (without clearing existing data)
-npx prisma db seed

-# Clear data and seed
-npx prisma migrate reset

 # Run the web-based client to browse and manipulate the dev-db
 npx prisma studio